-AG ENDA Resolution on Proxy Form AS ORDINARY BUSINESS: (Please refer 1.
-To receive the Audited Financial Statements of the Company and of the Group for the financial year ended 31 January 2017 and the Reports of the Directors and Auditors thereon.
-Explanatory Note 1) 2.
-To approve the Directors' fees and benefits amounting to RM200,000.00 for the financial year ended 31 January 2017.
-(Resolution 1) 3.
-To re-elect Mr. Lee Kian Hu, who retires pursuant to Article 84 of the Company's Constitution.
-(Resolution 2) 4.
-To re-elect Ms. Tay Hui - Hui, who retires pursuant to Article 91 of the Company's Constitution.
-(Resolution 3) 5.
-To re-elect Dato' Ng Jet Heong, who retires pursuant to Article 91 of the Company's Constitution.
-(Resolution 4) 6.
-To re-appoint Messrs CAS Malaysia PLT as the Company's Auditors for the ensuing year and to authorise the Board of Directors to fix their remuneration.
-(Resolution 5)
+AS ORDINARY BUSINESS:

+- 1. To receive the Audited Financial Statements of the Company and of the Group for the financial year ended 31 January 2018 and the Reports of the Directors and Auditors thereon. - 2.
+To approve the Directors' fees and benefits amounting to RM203,000.00 for the financial year ended (Resolution 1) 31 January 2018. - 3.
+To approve the Directors' fees and benefits amounting to RM203,000.00 for the financial year ending (Resolution 2) 31 January 2019. - 4.
+To re-elect Mr. Kuan Kai Seng, who retires pursuant to Article 84 of the Company's Constitution.
+(Resolution 3) - 5.
+To re-elect Mr. Tay Seng Chew, who retires pursuant to Article 91 of the Company's Constitution. - To appoint Messrs Ecovis AHL PLT (AF 001825), as Auditors of the Company in place of the retiring Auditors, Messrs CAS Malaysia PLT (AF 1476) and to hold office until the conclusion of the next Annual General Meeting and to authorize the Board of Directors to fix their remuneration.